cassidyjames/cassidyjames.github.io/wishlist.md

 ### Pins **$5+**

-I collect quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
+I collect quality pins for my bags and denim jacket—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
 You can find some examples on my Gift Hero list, but I'm open to anything you think I'd like.

 ### Fun gauges/plugs **$5–20**